MaiElkhodery/Generics-and-Collections/README.md

 # Generics-and-Collections
-### - This repository contains examples and implementations of stack and linked list data structures in Kotlin, focusing on the usage of generics and collections.
+### - This repository contains examples and implementations of stack and linkedlist data structures in Kotlin, focusing on the usage of generics and collections.